The Six Pillars of Character

 The Six Pillars of Character are trustworthiness, respect, responsibility, fairness, caring, and citizenship.
 We recommend using the Pillars in your character education or SEL initiative in this specific order and using the acronym “T.R.R.F.C.C.” (terrific).

 Each of the Six Pillars of Character help instill a positive school climate and a culture of kindness, making schools a safe environment for students to learn.

 - Be honest.
 Don’t deceive, cheat, or steal.

-- Be reliable — do what you say you’ll do.
+- Have integrity.
+Do what you say you’ll do.